kdillo893/DevStackPractice/NOTES.md

 I had been using Gson or Jakarta Json because it was easiest, but it looks like for a simple project I should be using dsl-json or fastjson.

 ...
 IDK

+## NextJS

+Was playing around with some front-end frameworks and landed on NextJS.

+There are many server-side tasks that can be performed where you're running the NextJS server to the point where I could almost entirely ditch Java and utilize the front-end frameworks and some existing database access wrappers to accomplish a similar job.

+I wanted to create a "playground" for myself to do things in both back-end and front-end and figure things out.

+# Future

+I don't like Java much right now, but it is something I'm familiar with and would only need to learn a couple things to feel like my skills are at an "advanced" level.

+What are those things?:
+* how to use annotations to direct the java compilers,
+* digging into how things are compiled and linked (like I've done with C)
+* Streaming objects
+* ...